 CCE is looking for outgoing and positive candidates with strong communications skills who are passionate about protecting the environment and making a difference.
-Environmental Policy Advocates are integral in maintaining CCE’s personal relationships with our members which allows these campaigns to be successful.
+Campaign Representatives are integral in maintaining CCE’s personal relationships with our members which allows these campaigns to be successful.
 As part of our team, you will call members to educate, fundraise, and organize them around urgent environmental and public health campaigns.
 No experience needed!
 We will provide two weeks of paid training in which you will learn about the campaigns and fundraising strategies.
 It’s also a great opportunity for current college students or recent graduates who are looking for an entry level position to break into the non-profit world to jump start their career.
 Why wait for change?
 You can be part of the change by inspiring our members to act on the local level ensuring their voices are heard to push forth meaningful environmental legislation.

 Neonicotinoid pesticides or neonics, are linked to a global decline in honeybee populations.
 Massive bee die off events and colony collapse disorder are putting our ecosystems and food production at risk.
 Pollinators contribute to 35% of global food production and $24 billion annually to the U.S. economy.
 Without them we face smaller harvests and higher food prices.